1

 3

 • Things like tombstones make me very uneasy.
 I am considering giving each status an alias (a 2 letter abbreviation) and adding them to my icon set.
-Jul 10, 2014 at 10:01
+Commented Jul 10, 2014 at 10:01

 • As the link posted by Benny clearly shows, most people think its a bad idea to have an icon.
 But if your product owner demands icons for all status, you might convince him that the absence of an icon (or blank icon) is just as clear for deceased.
-Jul 10, 2014 at 10:04
+Commented Jul 10, 2014 at 10:04

 • 2

 (looks at roses) Oh cool!
 This application tells me when it's my customer's wedding anniversary.
-Let me send her and her spouse a note of appreciation. (later) Oh. ;) Jul 10, 2014 at 11:22
+Let me send her and her spouse a note of appreciation. (later) Oh. ;) Commented Jul 10, 2014 at 11:22

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.